Resource Management: A Beginner’s Guide

 Schedule

-Managing our schedule effectively is critical to managing our whole project effectively.
+Managing a schedule effectively is critical to managing our whole project effectively.
 It is important that we understand the timeline of our project and any key milestones.
 Having a clear understanding of these time-bound aspects of our project ensures that we can plan the use of the rest of our resources effectively.
 We can be sure that we can complete tasks on time with the required number of resources.

 Human